Kormoranka/hello-world/README.md

 * Illustrations for educational programs addressing children and teens.

-* __2001 to 2008 – Senior Designer and Illustrator – KREATIVNI CENTAR Publishing, Belgrade, Serbia__ [^1]
+* __2001 to 2008 – Senior Designer and Illustrator – KREATIVNI CENTAR Publishing, Belgrade, Serbia__

-[^1]: KREATIVNI CENTAR, a leading publisher of children’s books in Serbia and a regular exhibitor at the Bologna Children’s Books’ Fair, cooperates with a number of well-known publishing houses from all over the world.
-Awarded by The European Educational Publishers Group in 2007.
+_KREATIVNI CENTAR, a leading publisher of children’s books in Serbia and a regular exhibitor at the Bologna Children’s Books’ Fair, cooperates with a number of well-known publishing houses from all over the world.
+Awarded by The European Educational Publishers Group in 2007._

 * Gained extensive experience in the field of publishing and print production.
 * Conceptualized, designed and illustrated dozens of educational and picture books both independently and within a team.
 Some of the titles have been sold internationally.